A Comprehensive Guide for Construction Site Photo Documentation

 Project Tracking and Progress Monitoring

 Regular construction site photo documentation allows teams to monitor progress in real time.
-By consistently capturing site activity, you build a visual timeline that makes it easy to identify which stages are complete, which are underway, and which may be falling behind.
+By consistently capturing site activity, you build a visual timeline that makes it easy to identify which stages are complete, underway, or falling behind.

 Project managers use these visual records to validate work against the schedule, compare actual progress with expected timelines, and communicate updates to clients and stakeholders.
 For billing purposes, photos can also provide the documentation needed to support payment applications or justify change orders.